Masaramat/Employees/README.md

         spring.jpa.hibernate.dll-auto=none
         spring.h2.console.enabled=true
 ```
+2. Go to the pom.xml file and reload the project to download dependencies
 2. The models are contained in the Employee.java and Department.java files and to
    Make authentication work I included User.java all this files contain table information
 ```java